w3c/spec-prod/docs/options.md

 **Default:** None.

+Note that, you need to use Bikeshed-specific metadata (e.g. `status`) when using Bikeshed, and ReSpec-specific config (e.g. `specStatus`) when using ReSpec.

 ## `W3C_BUILD_OVERRIDE`

 Override Bikeshed metadata or ReSpec config for the W3C Deployment and validators.

+The Action will try to make use of metadata/config from previously published version, if available.
+For example, you do not need to manually provide `respecConfig.previousPublishDate` (or, `Previous Version` in case of Bikeshed) when publishing to W3C.

 **Possible values:** Same as [`GH_PAGES_BUILD_OVERRIDE`](#gh_pages_build_override).